Healthcare Realty Trust Incorporated (HR) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Healthcare Realty Trust Incorporated (HR) is $22.44, which is $3.47 above the current market price.
-The public float for HR is 379.23M and currently, short sellers hold a 3.72% of that float.
-On March 27, 2023, HR’s average trading volume was 2.92M shares.
+The average price point forecasted by analysts for Healthcare Realty Trust Incorporated (HR) is $22.00, which is $3.52 above the current market price.
+The public float for HR is 379.23M, and currently, short sellers hold a 3.72% ratio of that floaft.
+The average trading volume of HR on March 30, 2023 was 2.92M shares.

 HR’s Market Performance

-The stock of Healthcare Realty Trust Incorporated (HR) has seen a -1.30% decrease in the past week, with a -5.90% drop in the past month, and a 1.61% gain in the past quarter.
-The volatility ratio for the week is 3.61%, and the volatility levels for the past 30 days are at 3.17% for HR.
-The simple moving average for the last 20 days is -0.84% for HR stock, with a simple moving average of -12.54% for the last 200 days.
+HR stock saw a decrease of 4.47% in the past week, with a monthly decline of -2.97% and a quarterly a decrease of -1.87%.
+The volatility ratio for the week is 2.64%, and the volatility levels for the last 30 days are 3.09% for Healthcare Realty Trust Incorporated (HR).
+The simple moving average for the last 20 days is -0.48% for HR stock, with a simple moving average of -12.39% for the last 200 days.

 Analysts’ Opinion of HR